hungqng/Calculator/README.md

 # Calculator.JS
-- This is a calculator program that can be used for basic compute problems.
-It is based off calculator app on Windows.
+- This is a calculator program that can be used for basic computing problems.
+It is based on a calculator app on Windows.

 ## Built With:
 1. JavaScript